inbo/niche_vlaanderen/CONTRIBUTING.rst

 2. Before updating a version, make sure you run all notebooks (clear kernel and run all steps).

 3. Check whether the reference values source table have been updated.
 For this, the data source repository needs to be checked at https://zenodo.org/doi/10.5281/zenodo.10417821.
-If the reference table version is newer than the reference table verion mentioned in `niche_vlaanderen/version.py <https://github.com/inbo/niche_vlaanderen/blob/master/setup.py>`_, then
+If the reference table version (NICHE_FL_referencevalues_**v12C**.csv) is newer than the reference table verion mentioned in `niche_vlaanderen/version.py <https://github.com/inbo/niche_vlaanderen/blob/master/setup.py>`_, then
 - replace the `niche_vlaanderen/system_tables/niche_vegetation.csv <https://github.com/inbo/niche_vlaanderen/blob/master/niche_vlaanderen/system_tables/niche_vegetation.csv>`_
 by the newer reference file.
 Note: the original name `niche_vegetation.csv` and header names must be kept!
 - edit the reference value version (\__reference_table_version__) and source file name (\__reference_table_file__) in `niche_vlaanderen/version.py <https://github.com/inbo/niche_vlaanderen/blob/master/version.py>`_.

+4. Similar as in 3., an updated file describing the vegetation types should replace the original `niche_vlaanderen/system_tables/vegetatietypen.csv <https://github.com/inbo/niche_vlaanderen/blob/master/niche_vlaanderen/system_tables/vegetatietypen.csv>`_
+Note: the current file on Zenodo is version 12C (https://zenodo.org/doi/10.5281/zenodo.10417821) and does not contain the 'Groep' column.

-4. Finally, to update the version, edit the package version (\__version__) number in the file `niche_vlaanderen/version.py <https://github.com/inbo/niche_vlaanderen/blob/master/version.py>`_.
+5. Finally, to update the version, edit the package version (\__version__) number in the file `niche_vlaanderen/version.py <https://github.com/inbo/niche_vlaanderen/blob/master/version.py>`_.

 Building the documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~